Nikita95727/calendar-task-manager/README.md

 ## 🌐 Live Demo

-The application is deployed and can be accessed at: [Your Deployment URL]](https://calendar-task-manager-ten.vercel.app/)
+The application is deployed and can be accessed at: https://calendar-task-manager-ten.vercel.app

 ## 📫 Contact